 We talked about Teacher’s Appreciation Day already, but are you doing something on ALL of the “days” or “months” related to your business?

 Find a national month that aligns with your business and offer a small discount for all orders in that month.
 Have fun with it!
 Is one month traditionally slow for business?
 Run the promotion then.

 Did you know January is National Soup Month?
 Didn’t think so.
 Find fun things like that!

 Host a Recipe Swap Party

-This idea is much less involved than the Tasting Bee and Cooking Class, and it can really be done in any industry.
+This idea is much less involved than the Tasting Bee and Cooking Class, and it can be done in any industry.
 Get a group of ladies together to swap their favorite recipe(s).
 Many women fill out multiple recipe cards ahead of time so they can just exchange them at the party.
 And no need to cater!
-Have all participants bring a dish they plan to share.
+Have all participants bring the dish from their recipe card.